 System Implementation

-Indicative implementation diagram showing three units arranged in series.
+To the right, an indicative implementation diagram showing three units arranged in series.
 The waste heat is removed in steps incrementally and then returned.
-Units eject into the same steam header which reduces pressure fluctuations.
-Ejected steam is superheated which quickly is reduced to saturation pressure.
-If the steam header isn't connected directly into existing steam systems a heat exchanger is installed so that the condensate is returned back into the system.
+Several units eject into the same steam header helping to reduce potential pressure fluctuations.
+Potential superheat in the ejected steam is quickly reduced to saturation pressure in the steam header.
+The steam header can be connected directly to existing steam systems or (as shown) to a heat exchanger.
+The condensate is then returned back to the inertial evaporator systems to maintain constant water levels.

 Papers & Presentations